JuliaLang/julia/doc/manual/parallel-computing.rst

      0.174572  0.157411

     julia> s = @spawnat 2 1 .+ fetch(r)
-    RemoteRef(2,1,7)
+    Future(2,1,7)

     julia> fetch(s)
     2x2 Float64 Array:
      1.60401  1.50111
      1.17457  1.15741

-The first argument to :func:`remotecall` is the index of the process that will do the work.
+The first argument to :func:`remotecall` is the Julia pid of the process that will do the work.
 Most parallel programming in Julia does not reference specific processes or the number of processes available, but :func:`remotecall` is considered a low-level interface providing